Untitled Header Image

 Grade Level Placement

 To ensure academic success and a positive learning experience, students are permitted to move only one grade level up or down from their designated grade.
 This policy is designed to align students with appropriate curriculum and peer groups, fostering an environment where they can thrive.
 Factors such as academic readiness, maturity, and individual learning needs are considered to optimize each student's educational journey.
 By limiting grade level movement, we aim to provide a supportive and engaging classroom environment that sets every student up for success.
-Exceptions to this rule will only be considered under extraordinary circumstances and must be explicitly approved by Our Lady of Walsingham Homeschool Co-op administration.
+Exceptions to this rule will only be considered under extraordinary circumstances and must be explicitly approved by the Leadership Team.

 Illnesses